akshayud/akshayud.github.io/README.md

 My current research for my PhD involves compilers, more specifically compilers for autoparallelization.
 I work with the Cetus Source to Source translator which translates from C to C annoted with OpenMP.
 I want to make Cetus as powerful as possible through the use of even more sophisticated techniques.
 Current challenge is to develop a compiler technique for the automatic parallelization of subscripted subscripts.
 Details about this project and current progress can be found at link above.

 ## __Publications__
+* Akshay Bhosale and Rudolf Eigenmann.
+2021.
+[On the automatic parallelization of subscripted subscript patterns using array property analysis](https://dl.acm.org/doi/10.1145/3447818.3460424).
+In Proceedings of the ACM International Conference on Supercomputing (ICS '21).
+Association for Computing Machinery, New York, NY, USA, 392–403.
+*
-* Bhosale, Akshay, and Rudolf Eigenmann. "[Compile-time Parallelization of Subscripted Subscript Patterns](https://ieeexplore.ieee.org/abstract/document/9150392?    casa_token=t0g4f4I0ce0AAAAA:qM6cBc5kn9EEtWBCc-BJKqLzxdfFv-B48LH4v_oJZ0ikzHyl9sQm6nI7S8pkTREOHxNJn5Sgyw)" 2020 IEEE International Parallel and Distributed Processing Symposium   Workshops (IPDPSW).
+* Bhosale, Akshay, and Rudolf Eigenmann.
+[Compile-time Parallelization of Subscripted Subscript Patterns](https://ieeexplore.ieee.org/abstract/document/9150392?    casa_token=t0g4f4I0ce0AAAAA:qM6cBc5kn9EEtWBCc-BJKqLzxdfFv-B48LH4v_oJZ0ikzHyl9sQm6nI7S8pkTREOHxNJn5Sgyw) 2020 IEEE International Parallel and Distributed Processing Symposium   Workshops (IPDPSW).
 IEEE, 2020.

 ## [HPC Lab at the University of Delaware](https://www.eecis.udel.edu/~eigenman/research.html)